HBLocker/RouterOS/Readme.md

 In RouterOS, the Linux kernel provides a stable and reliable foundation for managing network infrastructure.
 It is highly optimized for networking and supports a wide range of hardware, including network adapters, wireless cards, and routers.
 Additionally, RouterOS includes a range of networking services and features built on top of the Linux kernel, such as routing, firewall, NAT, wireless access point, hotspot, VPN, and more.

+### Understadning the NPK file format.

+The NPk format was developed by MicroTick as a way to bundel thier packages togther.
+This will contain all the software and applications for RouterOS.

+The compression used in NPK files is typically based on the LZMA algorithm, which is a popular data compression algorithm that provides a high compression ratio with relatively fast decompression times.
+LZMA works by finding repeated patterns in the data and replacing them with a smaller representation, resulting in a compressed file that is smaller in size than the original.

+- Header - The header of the NPK file consists of the ASCII string "NPK" followed by four null bytes.

+- Metadata - The metadata section contains information about the NPK package, such as the version number, architecture, and date of creation.

+- File entries - The file entries section contains a list of files that are included in the NPK package, along with metadata for each file, such as the file name, size, and permissions.

+- File data - The file data section contains the actual binary data for each file included in the NPK package.

+- Signature - The signature section is optional and contains a digital signature for the NPK package, which can be used to verify the integrity and authenticity of the package.

+### The CIA
+I mean do we think anything we own really isnt backdoored?
+With no suprise when I found this, that within the vault 7 leaks where a cool rootkit developed by the CIA for Microtick routers.

+ChimayRed is a buffer overflow exploit that targets a vulnerability in the Winbox component of MikroTik RouterOS.
+Winbox is a graphical user interface used to manage MikroTik devices and is included in the RouterOS distribution.
+The vulnerability allows an attacker to send a specially crafted packet to the Winbox service, causing a buffer overflow and executing arbitrary code on the target device.

+The ChimayRed exploit was designed to work on MikroTik RouterOS versions 6.38.4 and earlier, which were released between 2016 and 2017.
+MikroTik has since released patches to address the vulnerability, and users are advised to update their RouterOS installations to the latest version to prevent exploitation.

+It has since been patched.

+### Looking at some of the internels

 Some of the kernel os OpenSource other parts of the software are closed source, RouterOS is somewhat a blend of the two.